AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/authentication_authorization.md

 ### Example

-Once you complete the set up, you can use the following code snippet as an example of how to perform the OAuth exchange to retrieve an access token.
-The [code samples](https://developer.adobe.com/express/add-ons/docs/samples/) also contain a few different examples of using OAuth 2.0 workflows that you can use for a reference.
-You will also find the [OAuthUtils.js](https://github.com/AdobeDocs/express-add-on-samples/blob/main/samples/import-images-using-oauth/src/utils/OAuthUtils.js) module there, which is referenced below, and we recommend using to help with your own OAuth implementation.
-Also be sure to check out the [SDK References](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-oauth) for additional details on the OAuth workflows.
+Once you complete the setup, you can use the following code snippet as an example of how to perform the OAuth exchange to retrieve an access token.
+The [code samples](/samples.md) also include several examples of implementing OAuth 2.0 workflows, which you can refer to.
+Additionally, you'll find the [OAuthUtils.js](https://github.com/AdobeDocs/express-add-on-samples/blob/main/samples/import-images-using-oauth/src/utils/OAuthUtils.js) module, referenced below, and we recommend utilizing this module to facilitate your own OAuth implementation.
+For further details on the OAuth workflows, be sure to explore the [SDK References](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-oauth).

 ```js
 import addOnUISdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";